FINTLabs/www-fintlabs/technical.md

 Adapters are expected to retrieve all active elements from the back-end system and insert the data in the response event.

+The response payload must contain an array of individual information elements in JSON format, conforming to the FINT information model.

 #### Get a single instance of a class by ID (`GET_`_type_)

 FINT Consumer APIs issue these events in cases where clients want the most recent version of a given element, and waits for the adapter to respond before returning data to the client.